 A better option for those with UC is well-cooked white rice.

-Nuts, including those cooked into other foods or made into flours, should be on your do-not-eat list if you have UC.
-The fiber in them is very hard to digest.
+Nuts, including those cooked into other foods or made into flours, should be on your do-not-eat list if you have been prescribed a low fiber diet for UC.
+The fiber in nuts can be very hard to digest.

 It’s best to avoid the following nuts:

 Like nuts, seeds can also aggravate symptoms.
 Seeds are a type of insoluble fiber, which can cause bloating, diarrhea, gas, and other irritating side effects.